Finance and Lending

 When supply chain finance became popular

 After the Great Recession of 2008 and 2009 and in more recent years, many companies in various industries in the United States, Europe and the Asia Pacific embraced SCF.
-Estimates put 80% of global trade as occurring on an open-account basis, led by big corporations but also attracting smaller ones.
+Estimates put 80% of global trade as occurring on an open-account basis, led by big corporates but also attracting smaller ones.

 A global shift away from traditional financing mechanisms has occurred in the past few years based on importers’ and exporters’ preferences for trade based on open account terms, in which payments become due after suppliers ship and deliver goods.